 What do we mean by this, specifically?

 So how can you keep your data clean?

 It’s all about developing good habits surrounding your CRM.

 It’s easy to allow keeping your CRM clean fall by the wayside when there are more time-sensitive tasks that need to be done.

 However, cleaning up your CRM is a time-sensitive task – the longer you’re working with bad data, the more your results will be skewed, and the more time you’ll be wasting.

 So make these habits a regular part of your working week by blocking out some time in the calendar for a regular CRM spring clean.

 Some of us are born salespeople.
 The rest of us need to put in some effort to bring our natural ability up to the level at which we can compete.
 Start by adding the tips from this list into your daily routine until they become habitual.
 For example, make practicing better communication an everyday habit by stacking it with habits you already have, as part of your daily schedule.

-Rather than only thinking about improving concrete or tactical skills (for example, knowing how to use a certain software tool), focus on mastering your mindset.
-In time, learning this and other strategic skills will turn you into a sales-generating rockstar.
+Rather than only thinking about improving concrete or tactical sales skills (for example, knowing how to use a certain software tool), focus on mastering your mindset.
+In time, learning this and other strategic sales skills will turn you into a sales-generating rockstar.